Wuralee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-add the last directory to the PATH
+count the number of directories in the PATH